marvinkreis/rofi-file-browser-extended/README.md

 # rofi-dict

-Reads all json-files in a directory as dictionaries and lets the user query values by keys.
+Reads all json-files in a directory as dictionaries and lets the user query translations.

 ### Dictionaries